Orchestra / Instrumental

 The Aspen Conducting Academy Orchestra is the centerpiece of Aspen’s conductor-training program.
 The orchestra is guided by Music Director Robert Spano, visiting master conductors, and the next generation of up-and-coming conducting talents, who perform in the orchestra when off the podium.
 The orchestra is led by an artist-faculty concertmaster.
 Activities include weekly orchestral concerts, concerto performances, opera scenes master classes, repertoire readings, and a family concert.

-Aspen Opera Center Orchestra
+Aspen Opera Theater Orchestra

-A pit orchestra composed of AMFS students that performs with the prestigious Aspen Opera Center.
+A pit orchestra composed of AMFS students that performs with the prestigious Aspen Opera Theater.
 The orchestra is led by an artist-faculty concertmaster and world-renowned conductors.
 The AOC performs fully-staged productions in the historic Wheeler Opera House.